-The proposed layout of the project's development features will not result in any secondary impacts to adjacent wetlands.
-Secondary impacts are not assessed when there is a minimum 25 foot naturally vegetated upland buffer between the development and the wetland.
+The proposed layout of the project's development features will result in minor secondary impacts to the adjacent wetlands south of the project site.
+Secondary impacts are assessed when an average 25 foot and minimum 15 foot naturally vegetated upland buffer between the development and the wetland is not established.
 This is consistent with the State's Environmental Resource Permitting guidelines.
-The proposed wetland and upland preserves will prevent additional secondary impacts to any off-site wetland areas.
+The proposed wetland and upland preserves will prevent most secondary impacts to the off-site wetland areas but the one area the will be secondarily impacted will be mitigated through the purchase of off-site mitigation credits from an approved mitigation bank.